MyXoToD/makkusu.dev/src/posts/blog/2024/2024-09-03-my-journey-to-minimalism.md

 ### 1. Uninstall apps

 I don’t know about you but I had a lot of apps on my phone.
-Just like I had random things in my drawers at home, that I would rarely or never use.
+Like I had random things in my drawers at home, that I would rarely or never use.
 I started deleting all these apps that I don’t need and decided what to keep and what not by following the [same questions](#questions) I asked myself in terms of my apartment.
 Having only the tools you really need makes my phone much more valuable for my life again.

 ### 2. Disable notifications